-Thirty-four years ago this July there was magic in the air at Fenway Park: Morgan Magic.
+Thirty-five years ago this July there was magic in the air at Fenway Park: Morgan Magic.
 Red Sox third base coach Joe Morgan was named as the interim manager to replace John McNamara on July 14, 1988.
 And the Red Sox won under Morgan.
 And won some more.
 And they kept on winning.

 At age 92, Joe Morgan still remembers most of the details of what he calls “the longest day of my life.”
 Relaxing in his long-time Walpole home, Joe recalled, “I didn’t have any inkling that they were going to make a change.
 But we were in the locker room getting ready for a night game with the Kansas City Royals and Haywood Sullivan [General Partner] came in and went directly into McNamara’s office.

 “Lou Gorman [General Manager] took me aside and said, ‘We’re letting McNamara go and we want you to take over until we can find someone permanent.’
 I said, ‘Well don’t look too hard because he’s standing right in front of you and you’re talking to him.’”

 Joe Morgan had finally fulfilled his lifelong ambition of managing a big league club, but nothing ever came easy for Joe.
 “I’m finally a big league manager and my first day it’s raining.
 It looked like we were going to play and then it looked doubtful.
 I was back and forth from the clubhouse to the dugout.
 I did speak to the team, just to get the communications going, and I did find time to call my wife Dorothy.
 That was important,” he adds.